-The following list of award programs are administered by the New York State Education Department.
+The following list of awards, scholarships and opportunities are administered by the New York State Education Department.

 We seek your assistance in promoting these programs on an ongoing basis to assure awareness on the part of eligible candidates.
 We will be adding additional programs as they become available, so please visit often.

 Open awards and opportunities include the New York State Teacher of the Year, Presidential Award for Math and Science Teaching, National Youth Science Camp, and Appalachian Regional Commission (ARC) / Oak Ridge National Laboratory (ORNL) High School Summer STEM Program and Middle School Summer Science Academy.

 ARC/ORNL Summer 2021 Math-Science-Technology Institute for STEM Teachers and High School Students and STEM Academy for Middle School Students

 STEM Summer Opportunity for Teachers and Students in

 New York State’s Appalachian Regional Commission (ARC) Program and the

 Oak Ridge National Laboratory Invites You to Apply for a STEM Opportunity at the ARC/ORNL 2021 Summer Institute!